Gaza's Health Ministry says 274 Palestinians were killed in Israeli raid that rescued 4 hostages

 Gaza’s Health Ministry says 274 Palestinians were killed in Israeli raid that rescued 4 hostages

-DEIR AL-BALAH, Gaza Strip (AP) — At least 274 Palestinians were killed and hundreds more were wounded in the Israeli raid that rescued four hostages held by Hamas, Gaza’s Health Ministry said Sunday.
-The military said its forces came under heavy fire during the complex daytime operation deep inside the territory.
+DEIR AL-BALAH, Gaza Strip (AP) — At least 274 Palestinians, including dozens of children, were killed, and hundreds more were wounded, in the Israeli raid that rescued four hostages held by Hamas, Gaza’s Health Ministry said Sunday.
+The Israeli military said its forces came under heavy fire during the complex daytime operation deep in central Gaza.

-The killing of so many Palestinians, including women and children, in an operation that Israelis celebrated as a stunning success because all four hostages were rescued alive, showed the heavy cost of such operations, on top of the already soaring toll of the eight-month-long war ignited by Hamas’ Oct.
+The killing of so many Palestinians, in a raid that Israelis celebrated as a stunning success because all four hostages were rescued, showed the heavy cost of such operations on top of the already soaring toll of the 8-month-old war ignited by Hamas’ Oct.
 7 attack.

-Scores of hostages are believed to be held in densely populated areas or inside Hamas’ labyrinth of tunnels, making such operations extremely complex and risky.
-A similar raid in February rescued two hostages while leaving 74 Palestinians dead.

-The complex raid deep into Nuseirat, a built-up refugee camp in central Gaza dating back to the 1948 Arab-Israeli war, was the largest rescue operation since Oct.
-7, when Hamas and other militants stormed across the border, killing some 1,200 people, mostly civilians, and taking around 250 hostage.
+The operation in Nuseirat, a built-up refugee camp dating to the 1948 Arab-Israeli war, was the largest rescue since Oct.
+7, when Hamas and other militants stormed across the border, killing about 1,200 people, mostly civilians, and taking about 250 hostage.

+Scores of hostages are believed to be held in densely populated areas or inside Hamas’ labyrinth of tunnels, making rescues extremely complex and risky.
+A raid in February freed two hostages while leaving 74 Palestinians dead.

-Israel launched a massive offensive in response that has killed over 36,700 Palestinians, according to the ministry, which does not differentiate between civilians and combatants in its counts.
+Israel’s massive offensive has killed over 36,700 Palestinians, according to the Health Ministry, which does not differentiate between civilians and combatants in its count.
+It said 64 children and 57 women were killed in the latest raid, and 153 children and 161 women were among the nearly 700 wounded.

-It said nearly 700 people were wounded in Saturday’s raid.
-The ministry did not say how many of the casualties were women and children, but Associated Press reporters saw several being treated at the Al-Aqsa Martyrs Hospital in the nearby town of Deir al-Balah in the aftermath of the raid.

-Israelis celebrated the return of Noa Argamani, 26; Almog Meir Jan, 22; Andrey Kozlov, 27; and Shlomi Ziv, 41, after Israeli forces raided two locations at once while under fire.

-Argamani had been one of the most widely recognized hostages after being taken, like the three others, from a music festival.
-The video of her abduction showed her seated between two men on a motorcycle as she screamed, “Don’t kill me!”

-Her mother, Liora, who has brain cancer, had released a video pleading to see her daughter.
-Israel’s Channel 13 said Argamani was moved to the hospital where her mother is treated.

-In Gaza, medics described scenes of horror and chaos as wounded people poured into nearby hospitals that were already struggling to treat the wounded from days of heavy Israeli strikes in the area.
+In Gaza, medics described scenes of chaos after the raid.
+Overwhelmed hospitals were already struggling to treat the wounded from days of heavy Israeli strikes in the area.

 Israel’s Foreign Minister Israel Katz lashed out at critics of the operation in a post on X, saying “only Israel’s enemies complained about the casualties of Hamas terrorists and their accomplices.”

-Saturday’s operation brought the total number of rescued hostages to seven, including one who was freed shortly after the October attack.
-Israeli troops have recovered the bodies of at least 16 others, according to the government.

-The latest rescue lifted some spirits in Israel as divisions deepened over the best way to bring hostages home.
+The latest rescue has lifted spirits in Israel as divisions deepen over the best way to bring hostages home.
 Many Israelis urge Netanyahu to embrace a cease-fire deal U.S. President Joe Biden announced last month, but far-right allies threaten to collapse his government if he does.

-Netanyahu, whose support has fallen, rushed to the hospital to greet the freed hostages and his office released a stream of photos and videos of him meeting the families.
-But thousands of Israelis again gathered Saturday evening for the latest anti-government demonstration and calls for a cease-fire agreement.
+Hours after the rescue, thousands of Israelis again gathered to protest the government and call for a deal.

-It was unclear what effect the rescue might have on apparently stalled cease-fire efforts.
+Benny Gantz, a popular centrist member of Israel’s three-member War Cabinet who had threatened to resign from the government if it didn’t adopt a new plan by Saturday for the war, was set to speak later Sunday.
+Netanyahu on Saturday urged him not to step down.

+U.S. Secretary of State Antony Blinken will return to the Middle East this week, seeking a breakthrough in cease-fire efforts.
+U.S. national security adviser Jake Sullivan told CNN that mediators Egypt and Qatar had not received official word from Hamas on the proposed deal.
+In a separate interview with CBS, Sullivan didn’t say whether Biden would meet Netanyahu when he comes to Washington next month to address Congress.

 International pressure is mounting on Israel to limit civilian bloodshed in its war in Gaza.
 Palestinians also face widespread hunger because fighting and Israeli restrictions have largely cut off the flow of aid.